alex-bax/GutenbergRAG/README.md

 - Vector DB interface and implementation: **Qdrant** / Azure AI Search
 - LLM: GPT-5-mini with Azure OpenAI, using a custom lenient guardrail filter on Azure Foundry

+### ⚖️ LLM Evaluation
+* Evaluation with DeepEval using RAG specific metrics:
+     * **Answer generation metrics:**
+        * *Answer relevancy* - Is the answer on-topic?
+Low score means vague/generic answer
+        * *Faithfulness* - Is the answer supported by the retrieved context?
+And not made up by hallucination
+     * **Retrieval metrics:**
+        * *Context relevance* - Was the right information retrieved for this question?
+High score is when context is directly related to the question, minimal noise, etc.
+        * *Context precision* - How much of the retrieved context is actually useful?
+Low score would e.g. be if 5 out of 6 paragraphs retrieved were irrelevant
+* Golden datasets (found in `evals/datasets`) for concrete "who-what-where" questions and varying difficulty

 ### 🛜 API / Software
 * Interfaces for easily swapping vector databases, currently supporting Qdrant and Azure AI Search
 * API uses paging for either book metadata or vector store, allowing for memory safe browsing
-* Settings, secrets and hyperparameters are handled securely and neatly organised via a Pydantinc Settings singleton
+* Settings, secrets and hyperparameters are handled securely and neatly organised via Pydantic Settings singleton
 * Built-in ratelimiter for ingestion pipeline, ensuring safely running large uploads
 * Pydantic data classes for strong typing and intellisense

 ### 📦 Production and deployment
 * CI automated:
     * Integration and unit testing with PyTest (FastAPI + async DB)
-    * Evaluation of the system using DeepEval + golden dataset
+    * LLM evaluation using DeepEval + golden dataset
     * All steps must succeed in order to deploy
 * CD pushing and deploying to Azure Container Registry and Docker

 ### 📈 Monitoring (Soon)
 * Prometheus + Grafana